Skip to main content

 What Are Employee Attributes?

-The employee data model in the Lucca API is spread across several resources: employee, employment, job-position, and their respective extension resources.
-In practice, a single piece of information about an employee — say, their manager, or a custom “T-shirt size” field — may live in any of these resources.
-Employee attributes provide a single, uniform endpoint to read any property from any of these resources, regardless of where it is stored.
+The employee data model in the Lucca API is spread across several primary resources: employee, employee-personal-record, employment, and job-position.
+Each carries a set of system built-in properties defined by Lucca (e.g. employee.givenName, personal.legalGender, jobPosition.manager).
+In addition, your organization can define its own custom properties (e.g. a “T-shirt size” field) and attach them to any of these primary resources.
+In practice, this means a single piece of information about an employee may live on any of these resources, as either a system or custom property.
+Employee attributes provide a single, uniform endpoint to access any property — system built-in or custom — from any primary API resource, regardless of where it is stored.
 An employee-attribute is the value of one specific property for one specific employee.
-Each attribute is described by an employee-attribute-definition, which declares what the property is, what type it carries, and which resource it targets (employee, employment, or job-position).
+Each attribute is described by an employee-attribute-definition, which declares what the property is, what type it carries, and which primary resource it targets (employee, employment, or job-position).

 Key Concepts